imshahinul/pdfghost/README.md

 - **Merge PDFs**: Combine multiple PDFs into a single file.
 - **Split PDFs**: Split a PDF into smaller files based on page ranges.
+- **Remove Pages**: Remove specific pages with page index, remove page from start and end.

 ## Installation